drduh/Debian-Privacy-Server-Guide/README.md

 [Privoxy](https://www.privoxy.org/) is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.

-Install Privoxy on the server:
+Install Privoxy on the remote host:

 ```console
 $ sudo apt-get -y install privoxy